leonstel/leonstel.github.io/blogs/scrape_the_web1.md

                 entry['winner'] = winner

-                print('save extracted match '+ score1 + '-' + score2 + ': ' + contestant1 + '-' + contestant2 +' to global variable')

-                # save the matches to a pandas dataframe so that they could be processed later on by the processMatches function
+                # Save the matches to a pandas dataframe so that they could be processed later on by the processMatches function
                 globals.matches_df = globals.matches_df.append(entry, ignore_index=True)
     else:
         print('Not match table found!')